 Proba-2 (Project for On board Autonomy)

 On November 2, 2009, Proba-2, a small but powerful satellite focusing on solar observations and space weather, was launched into orbit from the Plesetsk Cosmodrome in northern Russia.
-This is the second in ESA's series of microsatellites that are being used to validate new spacecraft technologies with its In-orbit Technology Demonstration Programme.
+This is the second in European Space Agency's (ESA) series of microsatellites that are being used to validate new spacecraft technologies with its In-orbit Technology Demonstration Programme.
 Canadian space companies are contributing significant technology to this project.

 Why does the Proba-2 mission matter?